-Romaric holds a PhD in Meteorology and Climate Science, and has a background in Agricultural Science.
-His PhD research examined the potential impacts of large-scale changes in land cover on climate extremes over West Africa based on a regional climate modelling approach.
+He completed a PhD in Meteorology and Climate Science in 2016 and has a strong background in Agricultural Sciences.
+For his PhD research, he used climate models to examine the potential impacts of large-scale forestation on climate extremes over West Africa.